CityOfNewYork/nyco-wp-boilerplate/README.md

 ### Rollbar Sourcemaps

 We use [Rollbar](https://rollbar.com) for error monitoring.
-After every deployment to production we need to supply new sourcemaps to Rollbar.
+After every new script is deployed we need to supply new sourcemaps to Rollbar.
 This script will read all of the files in the theme's `assets/js` folder and will attempt to upload sourcemaps for all files with the extension `.min.js`.
-It will assume there is a sourcemap with the same name and extension `.min.js.map`.
-A version number is also supplied through the `bin/get-version.sh` which uses the version number in the root `composer.json` file.
+The script files need to match the pattern `script.hash.min.js`, ex; `main.485af636c4bfedaf8ebe1b38e556b27d.min.js`.
+It will assume there is a sourcemap with the same name and extension `.map`, ex; `main.485af636c4bfedaf8ebe1b38e556b27d.min.js.map`.
+If the instance has a CDN, that will need to be set in the `domain.cfg`, ex; `CDN_INSTANCE` or `CDN_ACCESSNYC`.
+If there is no CDN, it will assume that the script is hosted on the default instance on WP Engine; `https://instance.wpengine.com` or `https://accessnycstage.wpengine.com`.

-    bin/rollbar-sourcemaps.sh
+    bin/rollbar-sourcemaps.sh <WP Engine install>

 # About NYCO